 A first study on traveling at the speed of light was carried out by the Mexican scientist Miguel Alcubierre in 1994.
 His plan was based on a well known principle: the distortion or curvature of space-time.

-In the Star Trek series and movies, the crew exploits distortion to allow the ship to move at a speed equal to the speed of light.
-Space and time behind the spaceship expand while space and time ahead compress.
+In the Star Trek series and films, the crew uses distortion to allow the ship to move at the speed of light.
+Space and time behind the spaceship expand while space and time in front compress.

-Alcubierre tried to do more or less the same thing, but he ran into a problem.
-The negative energy caused by the distortion would have caused the ship to lose control and stability, too great a risk.
+Alcubierre tried to do much the same thing, but ran into a problem.
+The negative energy caused by the distortion would cause the ship to lose control and stability, too great a risk.

 This is why spaceships like the one from Star Trek have never been made into reality.